Texas Tech vs. Wyoming: Odds, spread, over/under - September 2

 - Texas Tech covered seven times in 13 matchups with a spread last season.

-- The Red Raiders won their only game last season when playing as at least 14-point favorites.
+- The Red Raiders covered the spread when playing as at least 14-point favorites in their only opportunity last season.

-- Wyoming put together a 6-6-1 record against the spread last season.

-- The Cowboys had an ATS record of 3-2 when playing as at least 14-point underdogs last year.
+- The Cowboys covered the spread three times last year (3-2 ATS) when playing as at least 14-point underdogs.

 Texas Tech & Wyoming 2023 Futures Odds